Skip to main content

 Graduate Catalog

-Graduate students should reference the Graduate Catalog for policies, procedures and academic protocol.
-For more information on the graduate catalog, click here.
+Graduate students should reference the Graduate Catalog for policies, procedures, and academic protocol.

 International I-20 Process

 International students must complete the I-20 process.
-When you receive your notification of acceptance to West Virginia University, the next step is to apply for a visa.
+When you receive your notification of acceptance to WVU, the next step is to apply for a visa.
 You will need to have a WVU issued I-20 or DS-2019 to make your consular appointment for your visa.

 Visit Campus

 If you have not already done so, we invite you to visit campus.
-We offer tours specifically focused on graduate students on Mondays every week at 1:30 p.m.
-ET.
-These tours are typically hosted by graduate student tour guides and give you an overview of campus and the surrounding community that you will call home.
 The Visitors Center staff can also help to set up additional meetings across campus if you need – just ask!

 Cancel Your Admission

-If you have been admitted as a West Virginia University graduate student, but have decided to not attend the university, please complete this form to cancel your admission.
+If you have been admitted as a WVU graduate student but have decided to not attend the University, please complete the cancellation form to cancel your admission.

 Like what you see?